HRI for homeowners and landlords

 You will know your contractor is a HRI qualifying contractor when you check HRI online and see the work details the contractor entered.
 Once you see the details on HRI online, you know the contractor qualifies.

 If the contractor is not a HRI qualifying contractor, they will not be able to enter the details to HRI online.
 It is important to check that the work details are on HRI online before work starts.
-If you don’t check and the Contractor is not a HRI qualifying Contractor you won’t be able to claim the HRI tax credit.
+If you do not check and the contractor is not a HRI qualifying contractor, you will not be able to claim the HRI tax credit.

 What should I give to my contractor?

 Before any work begins, you should:

 - tell the contractor that you will be applying for the HRI Tax Credit